-Finding a new place to live in the city can be scary!
-Aside from going straight to a management company or landlord to beg for an apartment, using a website or an app is the best way to find your perfect place.
+Finding a new place to live in New York City can be scary!
+Aside from going straight to a management company or landlord to beg for an apartment, using a website or mobile app is the best way to find your perfect place.

 But there are so many sites to choose from, so where do you start?
 In this article, we’ve gathered some of our favorite tried and true options.